Quand C'est ? Lyrics in English Stromae

 Below, I translated the lyrics of the song Quand C'est ? by Stromae from French to English.

-But yes, we know each other well
+Yeah we know each other well

 You started with her breasts

-And then to my father's lungs
+And then my dad's lung

 Cancer, cancer

-Tell me when it is
+Tell me when it's

 Cancer, cancer